softwareproject12/Software-Engineering-/README.md

 In summary, weather apps offer convenience, safety, and practical benefits for a wide range of users, whether you're planning your day, making long-term decisions, or just staying informed about the weather in your area or around the world.

 ### Personas, Scenarios, User Stories and Feature List
+#### Personas, Scenarios, and User Stories Example - Mark
+The Daily Planner: Mark

+Persona: Introducing Mark, the Daily Planner.
+Mark relies on the weather app every morning to plan the day ahead.
+He appreciates a comprehensive daily forecast, including hour-by-hour breakdowns, to make decisions about outfit choices, activities, and whether to grab an umbrella on the way out.

+The Daily Planner - Mark's Commute Dilemma:

+Scenario: Mark, a meticulous planner, is getting ready for work in the morning.
+He opens his weather app to check the hourly forecast.
+Seeing a chance of rain in the afternoon, Mark decides to bring his umbrella and wear a waterproof jacket.
+This small adjustment, informed by the weather app, ensures a dry and comfortable commute, saving him from unexpected rain showers.

+The Daily Planner - Mark's Commute Preparations:

+User Story:
+Mark, a daily commuter, wants to use the weather app to efficiently plan his daily commute.
+He needs hourly forecasts and real-time updates on weather conditions to make informed decisions about clothing and accessories.
+Mark expects the app to be user-friendly, allowing him to check the forecast quickly each morning.

 #### Feature List: